 The awesome thing about golf is the selection of beautiful golf courses.
 Erin Hills, which hosted the U.S. Open this week, is just as pretty as any.

 The official Erin Hills YouTube channel features multiple drone clips of each hole.
-Each one is breathtaking so take a look at three of them, as you can feel the wind being taking away from you.
+Each one is breathtaking so take a look at three of them, as you can feel the wind being taken away from you.

 Let’s start with the famous, and stunning ninth hole.
 It was once just an “extra” hole, but was put into the course routing, and what a brilliant idea that was.